-LOWER MANHATTAN ECONOMIC DEVELOPMENT PROGRAM &ndash The Small Firm Assistance Program is one of the programs funded under the Economic Development Sub recipient agreement.
-This Program will provide grants to eligible small firms in Lower Manhattan adversely affected by street closures related to publicly-funded construction.
-During the second quarter of 2010, LMDC received fourteen applications for assistance, for a total of two hundred and forty-four applications received since the launch of the Program.
-LMDC continues to work with the City of New York to ensure the Program is administered as efficiently and effectively as possible.
+LOWER MANHATTAN ECONOMIC DEVELOPMENT PROGRAM

+Small Firm Assistance Program -- During the second quarter of 2011, LMDC received 8 applications for assistance, for a total of 317 applications received since the launch of the Program.
+LMDC continues to work with the City of New York to ensure the Program is administered efficiently and effectively.